Getting Rid of Roaches

 Roaches, like any other creatures, seek out three basic things in order to live and thrive: food, water, and shelter.
 So to rid your residence of them, you have to take away those things first.

 Let’s start with their food.
 A typical roach diet consists of spilled food, garbage, and starchy things such as wallpaper paste, crackers, cereal, bread, sugar, and pasta.
 Basic sanitation is the number one way to drive away roaches and prevent them from coming back.
 Keep all the surfaces in your home—countertops, appliances, and floors—clean and free of food spills.
 Ammonia and water is an effective cleaner for most hard surfaces.
 Vacuum and mop your floor frequently, and wipe up spills as soon as they happen.
-Also, keep as much of your food as possible in the refrigerator, or invest in tight-sealing plastic containers for things like cereal and flour.
+Keep as much of your food as possible in the refrigerator, or invest in tight-sealing plastic containers for things like cereal and flour.

 Whether you’re recycling food containers (cans and plastic cartons, for instance) or just throwing them away, rinse and thoroughly dry them before you toss them out.